Analytic aspects of $q,r$-analogue of poly-Stirling numbers of both kinds: Introduction

 \subsection{Organization of the paper}

 The paper is organized as follows.
 Section \ref{type II second kind} deals with the generalization of Comtet's theorem.
+A comprehensive proof of this theorem is given in the appendix.

+Section \ref{sec-combinatorial} deals with the special case of Stirling numbers of type $B$ and provides the definition of set partitions of type $B$ and its $r$-version.
+We then prove some combinatorial identities, including recursions, explicit formulas and the log-concavity property of these numbers.

-Section \ref{sec-exponential} deals with an exponential generating function for $\StirBr{n}{k}$ and we use it to present these numbers as connection constants between two bases of $\mathbb{R}[x]$.
+Section \ref{sec-exponential} deals with exponential generating functions of these Stirling numbers.
+These numbers are used as connection constants between two bases of $\mathbb{R}[x]$.

 Section \ref{type II first kind} deals with the generalization of Lancaster's theorem for the unsigned $q,r$-poly-Stirling numbers of the first kind.

 In Section \ref{orthogonality}, we present the generalization of Lancaster's theorem for the signed $q,r$-poly-Stirling numbers of the first kind, and we prove two applications of this generalization: sum of powers and orthogonality relations.
-Section \ref{mixed} deals with some mixed relations between the two types of $q,r$-poly-Stirling numbers.

-In the appendix, we supply a comprehensive proof of the generalization of Comtet's theorem presented in Section \ref{type II second kind}.